-When the tenant is a few days late in paying the rent it is good practice to send them a reminder letter of the overdue payment.
-They may have just forgotten to pay the rent on that particular day.
-If you have a phone number for the tenant, giving them a call may also be a good idea.
+- If the tenant is a few days late in paying the rent, it’s good practice to send them a reminder letter of the overdue payment.
+You can also call them.

-If the tenant is regularly late paying the rent you may wish to discuss with them changing the method of payment to one which provides more certainty, such as a direct debit arrangement.
+- If the tenant is regularly pays the rent late, you should discuss changing the method of payment to something more secure like a credit card.
 Centrelink offers a free direct bill-paying service (called Centrepay) to customers receiving payments from Centrelink.
 This service includes rent paid to social housing providers as well as private landlords and agents.

-You can write your own notice or use the sample notice to terminate a tenancy agreement form - for landlords provided by Fair Trading.
+You can write your own notice or use the NSW Fair Trading <sample notice form>.

 Alternatively, you can wait until after the termination date in your notice before applying to the Tribunal.
 This way you will know if you need a hearing, because the tenant has not moved out or has not paid (or is not paying off) the rent owed.
-However, this could add up to 2 weeks before obtaining a hearing date compared to applying at the same time as giving notice.
 The application cannot be made more than 30 days after the termination date in the notice, unless you apply for and the Tribunal grants you an extension.

-There is a specific form for Tribunal orders relating to termination for non–payment of rent which can be downloaded from the NSW Civil and Administrative Tribunal website.
+There is a specific form for Tribunal orders relating to termination for non–payment of rent.
+Download it from the <NSW Civil and Administrative Tribunal website>.

 There is a general guarantee that the tenancy will continue if the tenant catches up with the rent or you agree to a repayment plan and they stick to it.
 If this happens after you have already applied to the Tribunal then a termination order would not generally be able to be made.